joephofhuis/DivPAR/README.md

 This repository contains the materials used for the article mentioned above.
 In particular, it contains the following files and directories:

 - `src/analysis.py`: The hart of DivPAR: The script we used to count the diversity perspectives.
 Takes `data/raw-private/**/**/*.txt.gz` as input and produces `data/intermediate/automatedcoding.csv`.
-- `src/analysis/searchstrings.json` The file that defines the regular expressions to operationalize the different diversity perspectives.
+- `src/analysis/searchstrings.json`: The file that defines the regular expressions to operationalize the different diversity perspectives.
 Used by `src/analysis.py`
-- `src/analysis/check_against_goldstandard.ipynb` A jupyter notebook to calculate agreement of our method with manual coding.
+- `src/analysis/check_against_goldstandard.ipynb`: A jupyter notebook to calculate agreement of our method with manual coding.
 - `src/data-processing/pdf2txt`: The script we used to create the plain text files in `data/raw-private/**/**/*.txt.gz`.
-- `data/raw-private` - Directory with input data.
+- `data/raw-private`: Directory with input data.
 In our case, texts of annual reports as gzipped plain text files.
+- `data/raw/test_vs_goldstandard.csv`: Manual annotations
-- `data/intermediate/automatedcoding.csv` output produced by DivPAR.
+- `data/intermediate/automatedcoding.csv`: Output produced by DivPAR.